ave-llan/grammar-graph/api.md

 <a name="DecisionGraph+addVertexAND"></a>
 ### decisionGraph.addVertexAND(name)
 add AND vertex to the graph.
-When moving through the decision graph, an AND vertex will require a visit down each of its outgoing edges, in order. .
+When moving through the decision graph, an AND vertex will require a visit down each of its outgoing edges, in the order the edges were added.

 **Kind**: instance method of <code>[DecisionGraph](#DecisionGraph)</code>
 **See**: [addVertexOR](#DecisionGraph+addVertexOR)